Bit-Nation/BITNATION-Framework-old/README.md

 # Credits
  -  the following was brought to you by Eliott Teissonniere, under the MIT license
- -  some code was inspired by the Aragon project
+ -  some of the code was inspired by the Aragon project